 - Ø During the year under the review your Company has not generated any operating income.
-Your Company's other income has increased from Rs.1,70,181/- to Rs.
-2,12,382/- as compared to the previous year.
 Your Directors are striving hard to cope with the growth opportunities for the Company in the present scenario. - Ø The Company has booked loss of Rs.
-47,22,984/- in financial year 2022-23.
+49,49,786/- in financial year 2023-24.